 1. Contractors shall comply with these Regulations and the Rules of the Authority in a manner consistent with the Convention, the Agreement and the Exploitation Contract.

+[1.bis.
+A Contractor shall carry out the proposed Plan of Work in accordance with these Regulations, Good Industry Practice, Best Available Scientific Evidence and Best Environmental Practices, using appropriately qualified and adequately supervised personnel.]

+[1.ter.
+Contractors shall remain current in their implementation of Best Environmental Practices and Good Industry Practices, and shall continually identify and implement solutions that reflect the most up-to-date Best Available Scientific Evidence and Best Available Techniques.]

-2. Contractors, their holding, subsidiaries, affiliated and Ultimate Parent companies, agencies, partnerships, and suppliers shall be held liable for the compliance of the Contract.
-Particularly, they shall be jointly and severally liable for the obligation of compensating damages arising outside of permitted Exploitation Activities.
+2. Contractors, their holding, subsidiary, affiliated and Ultimate Parent companies, agencies and partnerships shall be held liable for the compliance of the Contract.
+Particularly, they shall be jointly and severally [and strictly] liable for the obligation of compensating damages arising outside of permitted Exploitation Activities.

 3. In the event that Contractors fail to comply with their payment obligations under these Regulations, holdings and Ultimate Parent Companies shall be held responsible to effect such payments to the Authority on behalf of Contractors.

-4. Sponsor States shall take all legislative and administrative measures to assure that Contractors have all material, operative, and financial means to comply with the Contract and these Regulations and that no corporate limitation shall prevent Contractors, holding and Ultimate Parent Companies to compensate damages and make the payment required by the Contractors under the Contract and these Regulations.
+4. [Sponsor States shall take all legislative and administrative measures to assure that Contractors have all material, operative, and financial means to comply with the Contract and these Regulations and that no corporate limitation shall prevent Contractors, holding and Ultimate Parent Companies to compensate damages and make the payment required by the Contractors under the Contract and these Regulations.]